erisanolasheni/Nigerian_Time_PHP/README.md

 # Language Time PHP

-A library that converts Time to its equivalent local languages starting with three basic Nigeria languages(Yoruba, Hausa and Igbo)
+A library that converts Time to its equivalent local languages starting with three basic Nigeria languages(Yoruba, Hausa, Igbo and English)

 **********